inkuss/folio-helm-hbz/README.md

 #### Notes for uninstalling

-Use `helm -n ${FOLIONS:-undefined} list` to check installed releases
+Use `helm -n undefined list` to check installed releases

-Use `helm -n ${FOLIONS:-undefined} uninstall <RELEASENAME>` to uninstall
+Use `helm -n undefined uninstall <RELEASENAME>` to uninstall

 Please note:

 - Persistent volume claims of Elasticsearch, Kafka and Kubegres are not deleted automatically, must be done manually.
-- Secrets with Kubegres and Supertenant passwords are not deleted automatically and are reused when reinstalling.
+- Some Secrets, e.g. with Postgres and Supertenant passwords, are not deleted automatically and are reused when reinstalling.
 If this is not desired, uninstall manually or delete the namespace.

 ## Installation vufind

 ### Installation of basic components

 #### Installation DB Cluster

 Once per installation, a Postgres DB cluster should be created for all vufind instances/tenants.
 As with Folio, there is a Helm chart that creates a custom rosource for the Zalando Postgres operator.
 Installation:

     helm -n ${FOLIONS:-undefined} install vufind-postgres bvb-repo/zalando-vufind-pg -f values.yaml

 For possible values in values.yaml see values.yaml in the chart.

 #### Installation Solr Cloud

 Example values for the Solr Helm chart are provided in solr-vufind for the installation of the Solr cloud using the Solr cloud operator.
 It is important that the image from gitlab.bib-bvb.de:5050/vufind/vufind-ci/vufind is used for Solr.
 The extensions for vufind are included there.

 Installation:

     helm -n ${FOLIONS:-undefined} install solr apache-solr/solr -f solr-vufind/solr-vufind.yaml